bnicenboim/pangoling/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to get log-probabilities of words in a dataset:

 ``` r
 library(pangoling)
 library(tidytable) #fast alternative to dplyr
 ```

-The intended use of this package is the following.
-Given a (toy) dataset like this.
+Given a (toy) dataset where sentences are organized with one word or short phrase in each row:

 ``` r
 sentences <- c("The apple doesn't fall far from the tree.",